- Site Selection

 Late-season onions are the most susceptible to bacterial diseases such as slippery skin and sour skin.
 They generally must be harvested in a somewhat immature state to prevent this problem.
 Because of these problems, these varieties are not recommended for organic production.

 Onion plantbeds are usually seeded during September.
 The optimum time to seed these beds is the second and third week of September.
 Earlier seeding may result in transplants that are too large and prone to bolting (forming seedstems) in the spring.
 Usually earlier seeding is done for onions destined for salad onion production.
-Later seeding may result in plants too w 0028 eak to survive colder late fall weather.
+Later seeding may result 0038 in plants too weak to survive colder late fall weather.
 5FF4

 Growers should begin land preparation at least one month prior to seeding.
 The soil should be deep turned to allow all the previous crop residue to break down.
 Half the fertilizer should be preplant incorporated.
 Chicken litter is an inexpensive readily available fertilizer source.
 Approximately 3 tons/acre should be incorporated prior to final bed preparation.
 If a commercial organic fertilizer is going to be used, apply it at a rate at least 50 percent greater than the N-P-K percent would suggest.
 For example, our recommendations are for 130 lbs of actual nitrogen/acre on plantbeds but, with organic fertilizer, you would want to apply such products with at least 195 lbs/acre nitrogen to get an effect comparable to inorganic fertilizers.
 Split application with half the fertilizer (97.5 lbs/acre N) applied preplant and incorporated and half approximately four weeks later is recommended.
 Organic fertilizers do not have much of their nutrients in plant available forms; they must undergo a mineralization process whereby the organic nutrient sources are converted to a plant available form.
 The recommended higher application rate is to compensate for this lack of availability.
 Fertilizer application some weeks or months prior to planting may also work and may require less fertilizer since this allows time for the mineralization process to occur.
 At this time we do not have enough information to make an accurate recommendation concerning fertilizer timing.
 In addition, applying fertilizer much in advance of planting may not work, particularly during periods of high rainfall in which nutrients can be readily leached from the root zone.